-The TryGRID environment is a Horizon pool of non-persistent linked clone desktops each running Windows 10 and configured with a V100-2Q GPU profile.
+The TryGRID environment is a Horizon pool of non-persistent instant clone desktops, each running Windows 10 and configured with an L40-2Q GPU profile.
 Several graphics processing unit (GPU) intense applications have been preinstalled in the virtual desktops so that you can experience the performance of NVIDIA vGPU on Horizon virtual desktops.

 - Section 1: Rich Web Experience